 Website accessibility audit is essential to thoroughly identify accessibility issues on the site that can prevent it from being used by people living with disabilities.
-To this, one must conduct a comprehensive audit of the website to test against ADA compliance, 508 compliance, following web content accessibility guidelines 2.1 checklist.
+To this, one must conduct a comprehensive audit of the website to test against ADA compliance, 508 compliance, following the web content accessibility guidelines 2.1 checklist.

 There is automated accessibility testing and manual accessibility testing.
 Automated testing quickly helps us to learn the different reasons why persons with disabilities might encounter problems on the site.
 It however has its limitations.
 Only about 30% of the WCAG 2.1 success criteria can be tested with an automated testing tool.
 This is why manual functional testing is essential to determine web accessibility.
 Manual and functional testing requires human expertise to check automated tests and navigate the website as a disabled person would.
 A good audit that would cover the full scope can only be achieved with a combination of technology and real people who access the web using assistive technologies.

 Like many other automated testing tools, the Google Lighthouse tool is an open-source, automated accessibility testing tool among the suite of checks that can be done using the Chrome Developer Tools.
 Other than accessibility, the Chrome Inspector can be used to check performance, SEO, and other best practices.

-The Chrome DevTools automatically identifies accessibility issues on your web pages and signal it for necessary improvements to make them accessible to people with disabilities.
+The Chrome DevTools automatically identifies accessibility issues on your web pages and signals them for necessary improvements to make them accessible to people with disabilities.
 Intended for web developers, testers, and business teams who are familiar with accessibility principles and want to ingrain its best practices in development for accessibility compliance, the Google Chrome Dev tool has built-in accessibility audits in the Lighthouse Audits panel.

 Although there are different ways to automate your Lighthouse runs (e.g. Chrome Extension), this article focuses on how to use the free built-in accessibility testing feature in the Google Chrome browser.
 Let’s examine how to evaluate a web page for accessibility compliance.